ut8uu/U2.Suite.Python/Sources/U2.Suite/README.md

 	+ Visual Studio (vers 2019/2022): open project U2.Suite.pyproj
 	+ Visual Code: open folder 'U2.Suite'

+# Working with the solution

+## VS Code

+Th solution contains a U2.Suite.code-workspace file.
+Tpen the solution as a Workspace click the menu File -> Open Workspace from File...

+To select the proper interpreter:
+- Open any Python file
+- In the bottom right corner click the Interpreter panel and select the one you just have shelled.

+## MSVS 20xx

+[TBD]

 # Test
 - Run command: 'poetry run pytest'
 All tests are located in the folder "U2.Suite\tests".